cbolz/rhte-fy18/getting-well-with-cloudforms/lab/index.md

     ![list of available Playbooks](img/list-pf-playbooks.png)

 If there are no Playbooks listed, check the repository was configured correctly.
 Click the notification icon on the top right (the little bell icon) and check if there are any errors listed.
 The initial import can also take a minute or two, did you wait long enough?

+## Install pysphere

+In order to use the Ansible VMware modules you need to install a python library call "pysphere".
+You need to ssh to you student workstation and jump to the CloudForms server.

+`
+$ sudo easy_install -U pysphere
+`

 # CloudForms 4.5 with Ansible batteries included